samuelkeir98/WebCheckers/docs/DesignDoc.md

 > Describe the types of components in the tier and describe their responsibilities.

 #### Static models
-> Provide one or more static models (UML class or object diagrams) with some details such as critical attributes and methods.
+> Provide one or more static models (UML class or object diagrams) with details such as critical attributes and methods.

 #### Dynamic models
 > Provide any dynamic models, such as state and sequence diagrams, as is relevant to a particularly significant user story.